 Hyperplasia is the growth of muscle tissue caused by an increase in the reproduction rate of its cells.
 Hypertrophy happens when cells get more prominent, while hyperplasia happens when cells increase in number.
 Hyperplasia in humans remains controversial.
 Studies on hyperplasia have shown mixed results.

 After volume overload from resistance training, satellite cells repair damaged muscle tissue causing muscle growth.
-Bodybuilders use resistance training to damage muscle tissue, signaling the body that it needs to get stronger and more prominent.
+Bodybuilders use resistance training to damage muscle tissue, signaling that the body needs to get stronger and more prominent.

 Resistance training is a stressor, and muscle hypertrophy is the body’s response to weight training.
 Satellite cells are the skeletal muscles’ stem cells.
 When satellite cells fuse with muscle fibers, this causes the body to synthesize more protein, causing muscles to grow more robust.
 Bodybuilders use creatine, protein, other supplements, and drugs to optimize muscle hypertrophy after resistance training.